Spatial Language Understanding for Object Search in Partially Observed City-scale Environments: Introduction

 This problem is challenging because humans produce diverse spatial language phrases based on their observation of the environment and knowledge of target locations, yet none of these factors are available to the robot.
 In addition, the robot may operate in a different area than where it was trained.
 The robot must generalize its ability to understand spatial language across environments.

-Existing approaches to spatial language understanding from formal semantics \cite{tellex2011forklift, Fasola2013UsingSS} often assume referenced objects already exist in the agent's world model.
-Unfortunately, real world environments are often partially observable and the robot does not have a complete world model.
-Other works that do consider partial observability \cite{hemachandra2015learning, patki2020language, wandzel2019oopomdp} deal with languages that do not involve ambiguous spatial prepositions or assume a robot-centric frame of reference.
-This leads to systems that have limited ability to understand diverse spatial relations that provide critical disambiguating information, such as \emph{behind the ticket booth}.
+Prior works on spatial language understanding assume referenced objects already exist in the robot's world model~\cite{tellex2011forklift, Fasola2013UsingSS,janner2018representation} or within the robot's field of view~\cite{Blukis:18drone}.
+Works that consider partial observability do not handle ambiguous spatial prepositions \cite{hemachandra2015learning,wandzel2019oopomdp} or assume a robot-centric frame of reference \cite{bisk2018learning,patki2020language}, limiting the ability to understand diverse spatial relations that provide critical disambiguating information, such as \emph{behind the ticket booth}.
+For downstream tasks, existing works primarily consider spatial language as goal or trajectory specification \cite{vogel-jurafsky-2010-learning,Kollar2010TowardUNInstructionFollowing}.
+They require large datasets of spatial language paired with reference paths to learn a policy by end-to-end reward-based learning \cite{sotp2019acl,wang2019reinforced} or imitation learning \cite{blukis2018mapping}, which is expensive to acquire for realistic environments (such as urban areas), and generalization to such environments is an ongoing challenge \cite{Blukis:18drone,bisk2016natural,blukis2019learning}.

+Partially Observable Markov Decision Process (POMDP) \cite{KAELBLING199899} is a principled decision making framework widely used in the object search literature \cite{aydemir2013active,xiao2019online,zheng2020multi}, due to its ability to capture uncertainty in object locations and the robot's perception. \citet{wandzel2019oopomdp} proposed Object-Oriented POMDP (OO-POMDP), which factors the state and observation spaces by objects and is designed to model tasks in human environments.
+In this paper, we introduce SLOOP (Spatial Language Object-Oriented POMDP), which extends OO-POMDP by considering spatial language as an additional perceptual modality.
+We derive a probabilistic model to capture the uncertainty of the language through referenced objects and landmarks.
+This enables the robot to incorporate into its belief state spatial information about the referenced object via belief update.